-Fair value through other comprehensive income reserves
+Fair value through other comprehensive revenue and expense reserves

-This reserve comprises the cumulative net change in the fair value of fair value through othe comprehensive income instruments.
+This reserve comprises the cumulative net change in the fair value of fair value through other comprehensive revenue and expenses instruments.

 Goods and services tax (GST)

 All items in the financial forecasts are stated exclusive of GST, except for debtors and other receivables and creditors and other payables, which are stated on a GST inclusive basis.
 GST not recoverable as input tax is recognised as part of the related asset or expense.